• Skip to primary navigation

 Protest Photography by Thaddeus Pope

 Despite the pouring rain, the 2002 May Day demonstration in London had remained upbeat and reached Oxford Circus earlier than expected.
 However, as more people arrived, the police moved in behind the protesters and refused to let anyone out.
-This led to violent confrontations between police and protestors and attacks on shops including Nike Town and H&M (2002).
+This led to confrontations with police near shops including Nike Town and H&M (2002).

 George Galloway, the then Member of Parliament (MP) for Bradford West, discusses the ongoing conflict in Iraq with a group of anti-war demonstrators in Trafalgar Square, London, UK.
 Image copyright © Thaddeus Pope, 2004.

-Controversial British politician, broadcaster and writer, George Galloway, the then Member of Parliament (MP) for Bradford West, discusses the ongoing conflict in Iraq with a group of anti-war demonstrators in Trafalgar Square, London, UK (2004).
+Controversial British politician, broadcaster and writer, George Galloway, the then Member of Parliament (MP) for Glasgow Kelvin, discusses the ongoing conflict in Iraq with a group of anti-war demonstrators in Trafalgar Square, London, UK (2004).

 Brian William Haw was an English protester and peace campaigner who lived for almost ten years in a peace camp in London's Parliament Square from 2001, in a protest against UK and US foreign policy.
 In 2007, Brian Haw won the Channel 4 News award for Most Inspiring Political Figure (2004).
 Image © Thaddeus Pope